cloudpilot-emu/cloudpilot-emu.github.io/README.md

  * [paravirtualized rePalm image for uARM](./pv/uarm-pv-08242027.bin.gz)

-    This is a rePalm build for the paravirtualized hardware platform supported by uARM.
+    This is a rePalm build for the paravirtualized hardware platform supported by uARM by Dmitry Grinberg.
 It runs considerably faster as an original ROM and supports different RAM sizes and resolutions.